derivia/study-notes/notes/WEB.md

 #### Interaction Media Queries

-Learn how to use Interaction Media Queries to optimize the user experience for the specific type of device.

 * [ ] [Introducing CSS Interaction Media Queries](https://medium.com/@rossbulat/introducing-css-interaction-media-queries-38eea48f4221)
 * [ ] [MDN - Media features](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Media_features)
 * [ ] [Touch Devices Should Not Be Judged By Their Size](https://css-tricks.com/touch-devices-not-judged-size/)